CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * apply for service access;
 * set up your virtual Desktop;
 * analyze data stored in SD Connect;
-* re-use published data stored under controlled access.
+* re-use published data stored under controlled access,
+* export non sensitive results from the secure virtual Desktop.

 ## Key features

 * **Accessible from any operating system (Mac, Linux or Windows)** via web-browser (e.g., Google Chrome, Firefox) **from the public internet** (without the need of installing client or using a VPN);